syntheticminds/php7-ml-comparison/README.md

 # PHP 7 Machine Learning Comparison

-This repository holds the source code for the PHP, Python and Java benchmarks used in the blog post, [Is PHP now suitable for machine learning?](http://www.syntheticminds.co.uk/blog/is-php-now-suitable-for-machine-learning.html)
+This repository holds the source code for the PHP, Python, JavaScript and Java benchmarks used in the blog post, [Is PHP now suitable for machine learning?](http://www.syntheticminds.co.uk/blog/is-php-now-suitable-for-machine-learning.html)

 # Instructions